Skip to main content

 Which of my users are spam traps?

 Spam traps are secret addresses which exist to catch spammers and cause blocklisting events.
-These addresses are by their very nature secret and administrated by organisations and email service providers.
+These addresses are by their very nature secret and administrated by organizations and email service providers.
 This means we can't tell you which of the users in your workspace have caused this issue.

 How do I fix it?